CopernicaMarketingSoftware/Documentation/Publisher/en/webhook-bounces.md

 ## Type of messages

-The bounce webhook is used for **all** messages that are sent back to the envelope address.
-This includes the regular delivery status notifications and error messages from servers that do not respect the official format for bounce messages.
-All these type of messages are sent back to Copernica and you can opt to have them delivered to you in real-time with a webhook.
+The bounce webhook is used for literally **all** messages that are sent back to the envelope address.
+This includes the regular delivery status notifications, but also out-of-office replies, vacation mails, or error messages from servers that do not respect the official format for bounce messages.
+All these type of messages are sent back to Copernica and with a Webhook you can also receive these messages in real-time.

 ## Variables